How RRSPs work

 A Registered Retirement Savings Plan (RRSP) is an account, registered with the federal government, that you use to save for retirement.
 RRSPs have special tax advantages.

 - Tax-deductible contributions – You get immediate tax relief by deducting your RRSP contributions from your income each year.
 Effectively, your contributions are made with pre-tax dollars.

 - Tax-sheltered earnings – The money you make on your RRSP investments is not taxed as long as it stays in the plan.

 - Tax deferral – You'll pay tax on your RRSP savings when you withdraw them from the plan.
 That includes both your investment earnings and your contributions.
-This is an advantage if your marginal tax rate is lower in retirement than it was during your contributing years.
+But you have deferred this tax liability to the future when it’s possible that your marginal tax rate will be lower in retirement than it was during your contributing years.

 How much you can contribute

 Anyone who files an income tax return and has earned income can open and contribute to an RRSP.
 There are limits on how much you can contribute to an RRSP each year.
 You can contribute the lower of:

 - 18% of your earned income in the previous year, or

 - the maximum contribution amount for the current tax year: $24,930 for 2015.